niolabs/docs/getstarted.rst

 Setting up a NIO Project
 ------------------------

-To execute this demo, you'll need `git` (a distributed version control tool) and a `GitHub account <http://github.com>` with `ssh access <https://help.github.com/articles/generating-ssh-keys/#platform-mac>`.
+To execute this demo, you'll need `git` (a distributed version control tool) and a `GitHub account <http://github.com>` with `ssh access <https://help.github.com/articles/generating-ssh-keys>`.

-To help you get started, we provide an open source `project template <https://github.com/nio-blocks/project_template>` which reflects the standard directory structure of a nio project.
+To help you get started, we provide a `project template <https://github.com/nio-blocks/project_template>` which reflects the standard directory structure of a nio project.
 Use the nio CLI to create a new project from the template.

 .. code-block:: bash